BuildOnViction/gitbook/developer-guide/smart-contract-development/ides-and-tools/ethers.js.md

 1. [Set up the Ethers provider](https://docs.moonbeam.network/builders/build/eth-api/libraries/ethersjs/#setting-up-the-ethers-provider).
 2. Define the `addressFrom` and `addressTo` variables.
 3. Create the asynchronous `balances` function which wraps the `provider.getBalance` method.
 4. Use the `provider.getBalance` function to fetch the balances for the `addressFrom` and `addressTo` addresses.
-You can also leverage the `ethers.formatEther` function to transform the balance into a more readable number in TOMO.
+You can also leverage the `ethers.formatEther` function to transform the balance into a more readable number in VIC.
 5. Lastly, run the `balances` function.

 ```javascript